Davidson4376/windows-uwp.fr-fr/windows-apps-src/launch-resume/multi-instance-uwp.md

         // logic for generating the key for this instance.
         IActivatedEventArgs activatedArgs = AppInstance.GetActivatedEventArgs();

-        // In some scenarios, the platform might indicate a recommended instance.
+        // If the Windows shell indicates a recommended instance, then
-        // If so, we can redirect this activation to that instance instead, if we wish. if (AppInstance.RecommendedInstance != null)
+        // the app can choose to redirect this activation to that instance instead. if (AppInstance.RecommendedInstance != null)
         {
             AppInstance.RecommendedInstance.RedirectActivationTo();